microprediction/timemachines/README.md

 Timemachines standardizes, and tests the efficacy of, combinations of time series approaches and hyper-optimization of the same.
 The project exposes in a simple way optimizers from scipy, ax-platform, hyperopt, optuna, platypus, pymooo, pySOT - each with various strategy and parameter variations.
 It also presents time series models from pydlm, flux, pmdarima and others in a simple format.
 Combinations of models and hyper-optimization strategy are tested out of sample on [live data](https://www.microprediction.org/browse_streams.html), and assigned Elo ratings.

-### How models are represented
+### Time series models are pure functions suggestion state machines

-This package is an experiment in a different approach to the representation of time series models.
 Here a time series model:

 - takes the form of a *pure function* with a *skater* signature,
 - that is a recipe for a *state machine*,